 We have a range of resources including a variety of picture books and class readers that support our curriculum.
-In 2020 we invested in a variety of mindfulness resources to support our mindfulness work, such as Hoberman spheres, mindfulness prompt cards and singing bowls.
+We have invested in a variety of mindfulness resources to support our mindfulness work, such as Hoberman spheres, mindfulness prompt cards and singing bowls.